Background

 fail miserably in their responsibilities.
 How many fathers are absent from

-lust?
-How many fathers are absent from the family because of divorce?
-How
+needs?
+How many fathers are absent from the family because they are preoccupied

-many fathers are absent from the family because their adultery draws them
+with work or sports?
+How many fathers are absent from the family because

-preoccupied with their own pride and arrogance?
+because they are preoccupied with their own pride and arrogance?
+How many

+are absent from the family because of illness?
 How many fathers are absent

-from the family because of alcoholism?
-How many fathers are absent from the

-family because of illness?
-How many fathers are absent from the family because
+of lust?
+How many fathers are absent from the family because a woman decided

 And the sad thing